Cassie Lee: Impact Wrestling (2021–2022)

 At Knockouts Knockdown on 9 October 2021, it was announced that The IIconics, now known as The IInspiration, would be making their debut for Impact Wrestling at Bound for Glory.
 At Bound for Glory, they defeated Decay (Havok and Rosemary) to win the Impact Knockouts World Tag Team Championship.
-On 20 November, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.
+On 20 November, at Turning Point, The IInspiration had their first successful title defence, when they defeated Decay once again.
 At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).

 On 27 April 2022, Arniell and McKay requested their immediate release from Impact Wrestling, with a statement they released on their Twitter accounts.

-Total Nonstop Action Wrestling (2025–present)
+Total Nonstop Action Wrestling (2025–2026)

-On 6 June 2025, during Against All Odds, Lee and McKay made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
-They won the titles during the TV tapins on 27 September 2025.
+On 6 June 2025, during Against All Odds, Lee and McKay made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash by Elegance and Heather by Elegance).
+They won the titles during the TV taping on 27 September 2025, but lost the titles back to The Elegance Brand (Heather by Elegance and M by Elegance) on Thursday Night Impact!s AMC debut on January 15, 2026.

+All Elite Wrestling (2026–present)

+Both Lee and Jessie McKay, as The IInspiration, would make their All Elite Wrestling (AEW) tag team debut and announced that they had signed with the promotion at a house show in Brisbane, Australia on February 15, 2026.
+They made their in-ring debut on the 4 March episode of Dynamite, losing to The Brawling Birds (Alex Windsor and Jamie Hayter) in a squash match.

+Tokyo Joshi Pro-Wrestling (2026–present)

+On 17 March 2026, The Iinspiration made their Tokyo Joshi Pro-Wrestling (TJPW) debut during the first day of an event in the United States, where they defeated Shoko Nakajima and Wakana Uehara.
+On 23 March, during the Grand Princess event, they defeated Ober Eats (Yuki Kamifuku and Wakana Uehara) to win the Princess Tag Team Championship.
+On 16 April, they had their first successful title defence against Kyoraku Kyomei (Hyper Misao and Shoko Nakajima).
+On May 4, The Iinspiration lost their title to Hakuchuumu (Miu Watanabe and Rika Tatsumi), ending their reign at 36 days.